wincsw/ENGG1340-Project-Group-188/README.md

     Codes of the function for reducing Hydration and Hunger value will be stored in file `player_status.cpp` (also the function for printing out player status), seperated from `main.cpp`.
 Which `main.cpp` will call this function from `player_status.cpp`.

-- Save and Resume gameplay (dynamic)
+- Save and Resume gameplay

   Player can quit and save the game and resume it later.